Social distancing in networks: A web-based interactive experiment: Determinants of social distancing decisions

 A crucial driver in the spread of COVID-19 is the presence of superspreaders -- individuals who go on to infect a much larger number of others than the average \citep{AWWLTCLC_2020, LGTBNL_2020}.
 A primary determinant of being a superspreader is biological -- something that cannot be varied experimentally and is outside of the scope of this study.
 However, there is also a social element driven by the wide variations in the number of social interactions across individuals \citep{jackson2007meeting}.
 An important difference between biological and social drivers of being a superspreader is that an individual is aware of the latter, and therefore the tendency to social distance may vary with position in the network.

 \Cref{fig:1}B illustrates the three positions in our experiment drawn with the node size proportional to the amount of social distancing in that position for each policy treatment.
-On the left side, there is the complete network in which all participants are in what we dub a close-knit position.
-On the right side, there is the star network with one participant -- the superspreader -- interacting with all others in what we dub a peripheral position.
+On the left side, there is the complete network in which all participants are in what we dub a `close-knit' position.
+On the right side, there is the star network with one participant -- the superspreader -- interacting with all others in what we dub a `peripheral' position.
 Superspreaders practice more social distancing than peripheral participants both in the baseline and policy interventions (MW and S1, $p<0.0001$ for all).
 Moreover, superspreaders also practice social distancing more than close-knit participants (MW, $p=0.004$; S1, $p=0.03$) despite having the same number of interactions.
-This may be because they are aware of their central role in spreading COVID-19 and want to protect the group, or because they realize peripheral participants are less likely to distance due to their isolated position.
+One potential driver of this behavior is that they are aware of their central role and want to protect the group.
+Another potential driver is that they realize peripheral participants are less likely to distance due to their isolated position.
+Our experimental design does not allow us to investigate the relative importance of these two drivers, but this is an interesting avenue for future research.
 High contagiousness leads to significantly more social distancing (MW, $p=0.01$, S1, $p < 0.0001$), and the size of the effect is similar to the difference between being in the close-knit and peripheral positions.
 Social distancing is $10\%$ and $15\%$ higher in the high contagion setting than in the low contagion setting in baseline and intervention respectively.